Physics Calculators ▶ Parallel Resistor Calculator

 $$ \frac{1}{R_{eq}} = 0.001kΩ $$

-Two resistances will be considered in parallel connection if nodes at both the ends of the resistors are the same.
+Two resistances will be considered in parallel connection if nodes at both ends of the resistors are the same.
 In such a case, the resistances R_1 and R_2 will be parallel such that (R_1||R_2).
 And if there is another total resistance R_3, then it will be in series with the parallel combination of these two resistors.
+If your goal comes up with the instant calculations of this equivalent resistor, using this parallel resistor calculator is the best option to go by.

 Yes, in a parallel circuit, the overall voltage of the network is always the same.
 You can better understand the voltage and current relationship of any circuit or a single conductor by using the ohms law calculator.

 Parallel connections allow currents to be delivered without any distortion to the appliances running.
-And according to Joule’s law, when there will be no heat loss, the chances of short circuit are minimal.
+And according to Joule’s law, when there will be no heat loss, the chances of the short circuit are minimal.
 This keeps them running without burning.